Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Impacted Feces

-Impacted feces can occur if your leopard gecko eats too many hard-shell bugs.
-The chitlin they contain obstructs the colon resulting in your pet refusing to eat.
+Impacted feces can occur if your leopard gecko eats too many hard-shelled bugs.
+The chitlin that they contain obstructs the colon, resulting in your pet refusing to eat.

 A diet of mealworms and crickets is best for minimal risk of fecal compaction.
-Ensuring your pet is properly hydrated is also important, so make sure there is a clean water supply in the habitat.
+Ensuring that your pet is properly hydrated is also important, so make sure there is a clean water supply in the habitat.
 You can also try to loosen the impaction by giving your pet frequent warm baths.
 Gently rubbing the belly while bathing can also help break up the stool.
-If the problem lasts more than three weeks, you will need to take your pet to the vet.
+If the problem lasts more than 3 weeks, you will need to take your gecko to the vet.

 Diablo Blanco leopard gecko